dvklopfenstein/pmidcite/README.md

   * [**5) Query PubMed**](https://github.com/dvklopfenstein/pmidcite/blob/main/notebooks/query_pubmed.ipynb)

+## Welcome
-## PubMed vs Google Scholar
+### PubMed vs Google Scholar
 <p align="center">
 <img src="doc/images/Search_Features_GS_v_PubMed.png" alt="Google Scholar vs PubMed" width="600"/>
 </p>

-### PubMed implements all of Boeker's criteria and Google Scholar does not [[6]](#references):
+#### PubMed implements all of Boeker's search criteria and Google Scholar does not [[6]](#references):

 In late October 2013, Boeker et al. recommended that a scientific search interface contain five integrated search criteria.
+PubMed implements all five criteria, while Google did not in 2013 or today.

+Google's highly popular implementation of the forward citation search through their ubiquitous "Cited by N" links is a better experience than PubMed's implentation of the forward citation search.

-If your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli), PubMed plus NIH-OCC citation data combined using *pmidcite* is a "Better" experience than using Google Scholar, even with its highly popular "*Cited by N*" implementation of the forward citation search.
+But if your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli), PubMed citation data from the NIG combined using *pmidcite* is a "Better" experience than using Google Scholar.

-## What is in PubMed?
+### What is in PubMed?
 <img src="doc/images/pubmed_content_2020_01_10.png" alt="PubMed Contents" width="850"/>

-### PubMed indexes about 30.5 million documents [[1]](#how-to-cite):
+#### PubMed indexes about 30.5 million documents [[1]](#how-to-cite):

-PubMed is a search interface and toolset used to access over 30.5 million article records from databases like MEDLINE, a highly selective database started in the 1960s, and PubMed Central (PMC), an open-access database for full-text papers that are free of cost, as well as additional content like books and articles published before the 1960s.
+PubMed is a search interface and toolset used to access over 30.5 million article records from databases like:
+* **MEDLINE**: a highly selective database started in the 1960s
+* **PubMed Central (PMC)**: an open-access database for full-text papers that are free of cost
+* Additional content like books and articles published before the 1960s

 Take a [**quick tour**](https://www.nlm.nih.gov/pubs/techbull/ma20/brief/ma20_pubmed_essentials.html) of [**PubMed**](https://pubmed.ncbi.nlm.nih.gov)